jduck/addjsif/README.md

 # addjsif

-Metasploit Exploit Module for the Android addJavascriptInterface Issue (MITM)
+Metasploit Exploit Module (MITM) for the Android addJavascriptInterface Issue that plagues Ad network framworks in Android apps.
+For more information see the references in the module itself.

 ## Motivation: